ViperScience/libcardano/README.md

 ## Basic Usage

 Libcardano is designed to be a simple plugin for C++ applications to include Cardano blockchain functionality.
-In your C++ code simply add `#include <cardano>` and then use library objects and methods under the `cardano` namespace.
-Then link against libcardano during build.
-A CMake file for including the libcardano library in your own C++ projects will be make availible soon.
+In your C++ code simply add `#include <cardano/cardano.hpp>` and then use library objects and methods under the `cardano` namespace.
+Finally, link against libcardano during build.
+If built and installed properly using the provided CMake configuration, libcardano may be included in your own CMake projects via `fing_package(Cardano)`.

 ## Building from Source